enbility/eebus-go/README.md

 ## Examples

 The examples folder contains a few demo applications using this stack.
-These are **not** providing complete implementations of any use case, but are intended as usage guidelines for the eebus-go stack in general and to have a quick demo.
+These do **not** provide complete implementations of any use case, but are intended as usage guidelines for the eebus-go stack in general and to have a quick demo.

-Therefor please do not expect any of these examples to provide any meaningful functionality to be used with real end devices!
+Therefore, please do not expect any of these examples to provide any meaningful functionality on their own, but instead view them as rough guidelines on the functionality you could implement using the eebus-go stack.

 ### Controlbox